-Three vegetation treatments will be used to control Brooms and Acacias at the Wellfield: uprooting, cut stump treatment, and thermal weeding.
-The first two methods are modified somewhat to avoid harming ground-dwelling insects.
+Four vegetation treatments will be used to control Brooms and Acacias at the Wellfield : uprooting, cutting below ground, cut stump treatment, and thermal weeding.
+These methods are customized to avoid harming ground-dwelling insects.

 2.1.
-UPROOTING PLANTS
+PULLING SMALL PLANTS

 The simplest way to eliminate unwanted plants up to a certain size is to uproot them, either pulling them by hand or using a specialized tool.
 Uprooting is particularly suitable for French Broom, which is typically shallow-rooted.
-Because of the high temperature of the Sandhills substrate, larvae of the June Beetle are speculated to occur only at depths greater than 6" (C. Mitcham [USFWS] pers. comm.
+Because of the high temperature of the Sandhills substrate, larvae of the June Beetle are presumed to occur only at depths greater than 6" (C. Mitcham [USFWS] pers. comm.
 2016), where the sand is cool compared to the surface.
 In order to avoid harming larvae of the June Beetle, uprooting will be limited to plants with roots less than 6" deep.